30 Miles from Nowhere

-30 Miles from Nowhere is a 2018 American horror film directed by Caitlin Koller and starring Carrie Preston.
+30 Miles from Nowhere is a 2018 American horror film directed by Caitlin Koller and starring Carrie Preston, Rob Benedict, Agung Bagus, Birgundi Baker, Jimmy Neal, and Andrew Rothenberg.

 Plot

 The film follows five ex-college buddies who return to the summer home of their youth for their scientist friend's funeral.
 But mourning turns to terror when they realize their reunion is not at all what it seems.